devonfw/devon4ng-library/projects/devon4ng/authorization/README.md

 Please note that in the above code we replaced the type `Routes` with the `AuthorizedRoutes` imported from `@devon4ng/authorization`.
 In addition to `Routes`' properties, the `AuthorizedRoutes` type
 provides:
 - the `permitAll` property which, if set to `true`, makes a route public
-- the `authorizeForRight` property which makes a route accessible only for users having the right set
+- the `authorizeForRight` property which makes a route accessible only for users having the right provided as value
-- the `authorizeForRightsOf` property which makes a route accessible only for users having **all** the rights set
+- the `authorizeForRightsOf` property which makes a route accessible only for users having **all** the rights provided as an array

 #### 4. Set the `AuthorizationGuard` on your routes:

-In order for the router to protect your routes (according to the configuration provided above) you need to set the `AuthorizationGuard` on your routes.
+In order for the router to protect your routes (according to the configuration provided above) you need to set the `AuthorizationGuard` on your routes (more on router guards [here](https://angular.io/guide/router#milestone-5-route-guards)).
 The easiest way to do it is to make use of the `addAuthorizationGuards` function provided by the `DevonfwAuthorizationModule`:

 ```ts